moby/swarmkit/design/task_model.md

 ### Slot

-`slot` is used for replicated tasks to identify which slot the task satisifies.
+`slot` is used for replicated tasks to identify which slot the task satisfies.
 The slot model is discussed in more detail below.

 ### Node ID